positive signs

 SPEAKERS at the International Positive Psychology Association's Second World Congress on Positive Psychology (2011): Edward Deci (presenting research conducted with Richard Ryan), Ed Diener, Matt Gallagher, Shane Lopez, James Pawelski, Martin E.P.
 Seligman, and Robert Vallerand.
 The artist's attendance was possible with the support of the generous support of the Jerome Foundation.

-Recovering, an exhibition curated by Mike Chavez-Dawson was on view June to July 2011 at Untitled Gallery in Manchester, UK.
+Creativity, Mihaly Csikszentmihalyi was on view in Recovering, an exhibition curated by Mike Chavez-Dawson from June to July 2011 at Untitled Gallery in Manchester, UK.